lainproliant/xeno/README.md

 ## Change Log

+### Version 7.2.1: Sep 15 2023
+- Allow recipe factories to return empty results as None (or no explicit return value).

 ### Version 7.2.0: Sep 15 2023
 - Improvements to the busy spinner: it now loops through pending recipe sigils to let the user know what is blocking in the build.